Laundry Appliance Rebates

-- Use 25% less energy, 40% less water & 60% less detergent!
+- Use at least 25% less energy, 40% less water & 60% less detergent.

-- Save $40 or more per year in electricity and water costs - that's $500 over the life of the washer!
+- Save $40 or more per year in electricity and water costs - that's $500 over the life of the washer.

 - Do fewer loads - without a bulky agitator these models have more usable space for clothes.
 More capacity means fewer loads of laundry per week - and more time for you.